211129-Enterprise/demos/4-servlets-devops/qc-questions.md

 7. What is EBS?

-8. What's am AMI?
+8. What's an Amazon AMI?

 9. What is an RDS?

 10. What's the difference between Horizontal and Vertical Scaling?

-11. What is AWS IAM? (*DON'T* confuse this with AMI!)
+11. What is Amazon IAM? (*DON'T* confuse this with AMI!)

 <br>